oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 [Autonomous JSON DB](https://www.oracle.com/autonomous-database/)

 Oracle Autonomous JSON Database is a cloud document database service that makes it simple to develop JSON-centric applications.
+Autonomous Database comes with several built-in features like Oracle Apex, Database Actions- View data using SQL, JSON, REST, DataModelers, Administration Tools etc.

 The AJD used in this sample is named as _jsonDB_.